-Defect Description Tolerance Gauge The deviation from the standard gauge for track measured between the running rails at right angles to the alignment of the track 5/8 in (16 mm) below the top of rail. ± 1/8 in (3 mm) Track Centers+ The tolerance distance between the center lines of two adjacent tracks. + 1/4 in (6 mm) - 0 mm Horizontal Position+ Horizontal track centerline from the design requirements. ± 1/4 in (6 mm) Alignment The deviation of the mid-ordinate from a 62 ft (18.9 m) chord. ± 1/4 in (6 mm) Surface Surface The deviation from uniform profile on either rail at the mid- ordinate of a 62 ft (18.9 m) chord Runoff Runoff The runoff in any 31 ft (9.5 m) of rail at the end of a raise or track lift Warp NarpThe difference in cross-level between any two points less than 62 ft (18.9 m) apart Cross-level Cross-level The deviation from the designed cross-level at any point on a tangent or curve Tie Spacing e Spacing Horizontal spacing tolerance between adjacent ties, applying to all tie types.
-Tie Plate Placement Applicable to hardwood ties, the difference of plate to edge
+Defect Description Tolerance Gauge The deviation from the standard gauge for track measured between the running rails at right angles to the alignment of the track 5/8 in (16 mm) below the top of rail. ± 1/8 8 in (3 (3 mm) Track Centers+ The tolerance distance between the center lines of two adjacent tracks. + 1/4 in (6 mm) - 0 mm Horizontal Position+ Horizontal track centerline from the design requirements. ± 1/4 in (6 mm) Alignment The deviation of the mid-ordinate from a 62 ft (18.9 m) chord. ± 1/ 4 8 in (6 3 mm) Surface The deviation from uniform profile on either rail at the mid- ordinate of a 62 ft (18.9 m) chord ± 1/8 4 in (3 6 mm) Runoff The runoff in any 31 ft (9.5 m) of rail at the end of a raise or track lift ± 1/2 in (13 mm) Warp The difference in cross-level between any two points less than 62 ft (18.9 m) apart ± 1/4 in (6 mm) Cross-level The deviation from the designed cross-level at any point on a tangent or curve ± 1/4 in (6 mm) Tie Spacing Horizontal spacing tolerance between adjacent ties, applying to all tie types. ± 1 in (25 mm) Tie Plate Placement Applicable to hardwood ties, the difference of plate to edge of tie on both field sides of tie.
+A measure of how center the ties are between the rails. ± 1/2 in (13 mm) Minimum Ballast Section The Ballast section must conform to the requirements of Track S not found. itandard Error!
+Reference source

-\ Does not apply to maintenance activities which do not involve new track panel construction or if a track design is not available but must still comply with priority defect tolerances as per Appendix C.
+^{} Does not apply to maintenance activities which do not involve new track panel construction or if a track design is not available but must still comply with priority defect tolerances as per Appendix C.